pingcap/blog/8x-system-performance-boost-why-we-migrated-from-mysql-to-newsql-database.md

 [JD.com](https://en.wikipedia.org/wiki/JD.com) is China's leading one-stop e-commerce platform and a member of the Global Fortune 500.
 It provides 500 million+ active customers with an unrivalled range of authentic, high-quality products.
 The vast majority of orders placed on JD can be delivered right to the customer's doorstep on the same day or the day after the order is placed.

-​​As our business developed and data size boomed, we faced severe database challenges. **Stand-alone MySQL had limited storage capacity, complex queries took a long time to execute, and the database was hard to maintain.** We tried sharding, Elasticsearch, and ClickHouse®, but they were not ideal.
+As our business developed and data size boomed, we faced severe database challenges. **Stand-alone MySQL had limited storage capacity, complex queries took a long time to execute, and the database was hard to maintain.** We tried sharding, Elasticsearch, and ClickHouse®, but they were not ideal.

 Finally, we found our optimal solution: [TiDB](https://docs.pingcap.com/tidb/stable), an open-source, NewSQL database. **TiDB helps** **scale out our databases** and **increases our large parcel sorting system's performance by 8x**.
 We estimate that in the next two years it can **reduce our IT costs of our logistics billing system by 67%**.